We provide education welfare services to all types of schools and academies to improve your overall attendance and punctuality.

 Case Studies

-Secondary School, Croydon
+Secondary School – Croydon

 The Client

-The Problem
+The Challenge

-The school had:
+The school was experiencing:

-• Low levels of attendance
+• Low overall attendance

-• High persistent absence
+• High levels of persistent absence

 Our Solution